Fishing Report

 • ROARING FORK RIVER

-The trout are definitely picky, so 6x fluoro is necessary.
+The trout are definitely picky, so 5x or 6x fluoro is necessary.

 Dries: